Mo-ASayed/Team-Alpha/README.md

 - Port Issues: If localhost:3000 is already in use, specify a different port by appending the -l flag with a port number.
 For example, serve -s build -l 4000 to run it on localhost:4000.

-- Yarn Not Recognized: If you encounter errors about Yarn not being recognized, confirm that Yarn is installed by running yarn --version.
+- Yarn Not Recognized: If you encounter errors about Yarn not being recognised, confirm that Yarn is installed by running yarn --version.
 If it’s not installed, follow the installation instructions linked above.